baterja/RapidSettings/README.md

     [ToFill(isRequired: false)]
     public Setting<int> Port { get; private set; }

-    // this setting will be retrieved by key TMP with provider named "env"
+    // this setting will be retrieved by key TMP with provider named ENV
+    // (which is the default key of FromEnvironmentProvider taken from SettingsFillerStaticDefaults)
-    // but if its retrieval or conversion will be impossible, it will be just a default string value (null) [ToFill("TMP", isRequired: false, rawSettingsProviderName: FromEnvironmentProviderName)]
+    // but if its retrieval or conversion will be impossible, it will be just a default string value (null) [ToFill("TMP", isRequired: false, rawSettingsProviderName: SettingsFillerStaticDefaults.FromEnvironmentProviderKey)]
     public string TempFolderPath { get; private set; }
 }
 ```